FrancisBanville/ms_interpreting_probabilities/README.md

 approaches: local networks describing probabilities of realized interactions, and regional networks (metawebs) describing probabilities of potential interactions.
-We highlight the distinctions in the ecological meaning of these two representations and examine some of their properties and relationships (particularly with space, time, and between each other) through empirical case studies.
-Moreover, the lack of clear guidelines on the use of probabilistic interaction data is worrisome, as it affects both data producers and re-users who generate and manipulate these numbers.
+We highlight the distinctions in the ecological meaning of these two representations and examine their properties and relationships (particularly with space, time, and between each other).

+The lack of clear guidelines on the use of probabilistic interaction data is worrisome, as it affects both data producers and re-users who generate and manipulate these numbers.
 This is concerning because sampling strategies and decisions regarding network construction can affect our understanding of network properties [@Brimacombe2023ShoReu].
-There is currently no reporting standard that could guide the documentation of all types of probabilistic interactions [although see e.g., @Salim2022Data who discuss data standards for deterministic mutualistic networks].
-Well-defined reporting standards for probabilistic interactions would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic interaction networks.
+There is currently no reporting standard that could guide the documentation of all types of probabilistic interactions [although @Salim2022Data discuss data standards for deterministic mutualistic networks].
+Clear reporting standards for probabilistic interactions would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic interaction networks.
 This documentation should outline the nature (i.e., local or regional) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables (e.g., spatial and temporal scales), and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological networks.
-The broad principles underlying our findings remain relevant and applicable across diverse ecological contexts.
+The broad principles underlying our findings remain relevant and applicable across diverse ecological contexts involving direct interactions.
+In the following sections, we delve into the definitions of probabilistic interactions as we scale up from pairwise interactions to higher-level representations of ecological networks, i.e. local networks and metawebs.

+# Pairwise interactions: the building blocks of ecological networks

-# Probabilistic representations of interactions
+## Probabilistic interactions have different interpretations

 Consider a scenario where an avian predator has just established itself in a northern habitat home to a small rodent.
 Suppose these species have never